 Subaru check engine light, flashing cruise – Surprisingly easy fix!

-Is the check engine light turned on in your Subaru and you’ve got a flashing cruise control?
+Is the check engine light turned on in your Subaru and you’ve got a flashing cruise control light?
 Trying to search for an answer but can’t find any?

 Don’t worry, I’ve got you covered!